bootcampyoussef/mle-batch-and-streaming-predictions/01-setup-mlflow-server.md

 Now if you go to `http://<compute engine external ip>:5000` you should see the MLFlow UI.

-In case you want to run the MLFloe server in the backgroung you can use 'nohup' like this:
+In case you want to run the MLFlow server in the backgroung you can use `nohup` like this:

 ```bash
 nohup mlflow server \